Business Interruption Insurance

 Financial implications include:

-In this case, because your business premises was physically damaged by an insured event, Business Interruption Insurance can step in to cover the loss of profits and income, while also helping you to pay staff, pay the rent of a temporary new location and keep up with other financial commitments.
+In this case, because your business premises was physically damaged by an insured event, Business Interruption Insurance can step in to cover the loss of profits and income.
+It will also help you to pay staff, the rent of a temporary new location, and keep up with other financial commitments.

 What is the average cost of Business Interruption Insurance?